 Rolo’s is a restaurant and grocery store in Ridgewood that serves excellent sandwiches, dinner kits, and baked goods.

 The Boerum Hill outpost of this legendary Philly cheesesteak is their first and only halal location.

 Farine Baking Company is a halal spot in Floral Park that serves great burgers, sandwiches, and wings.

-Sunny & Annie’s is a deli in the East Village that makes really good (and really large) sandwiches.
+Sunny & Annie’s is a deli in the East Village that makes massive sandwiches in about a hundred different styles.

 Evil Katsu is a pop-up on the Lower East Side that serves delicious katsu sandwiches.